 Innovation in Aging Award

-The Innovation in Aging Award from the Mayo Clinic Center for Clinical and Translational Science (CCaTS) and the Robert and Arlene Kogod Center on Aging at Mayo Clinic offers funds to support early-stage investigators pursuing novel aging research that has the potential to impact geriatric patient care.
+The Innovation in Aging Award from Mayo Clinic's Center for Clinical and Translational Science (CCaTS) and the Robert and Arlene Kogod Center on Aging (RAKCA) offers funds to support early-stage investigators pursuing novel aging research that has the potential to impact geriatric patient care.

 The Innovation in Aging Award is focused on early-stage investigators.
-Research associates, associate consultants, senior associate consultants and consultants from all Mayo sites who have not yet obtained NIH R01 or similar funding are eligible for this award.
+Research associates, associate consultants, senior associate consultants and consultants from all Mayo sites who have not yet obtained National Institutes of Health (NIH) R01 or similar funding are eligible for this award.
 Individuals in the process of transitioning from mentored career development awards to independent awards are encouraged to apply.

 Proposed projects should broadly align with one of the Kogod Center on Aging research programs, which focus on: